mockoon/mockoon.com/content/mock-samples/open-weather.md

 excerpt: Start working with Open Weather API faster than ever with this ready to use sample for Mockoon
 meta:
   title: Open Weather API mock sample
-  description: Start working with Open Weather API faster than ever with this ready to use sample for Mockoon
+  description: Start working with Open Weather API faster than ever with this ready to use sample for Mockoon.
+Mock the API and be ready in minutes.
 image: open-weather.png
 imageAlt: Mockoon and Open Weather logos side by side
 order: 100